modopo/admin-dashboard/README.md

-# Dashboard for merchandising analytics
+# Dashboard for Merchandising Analytics